-(iii) For the MSc, a project approved by the strand coordinator.
+- (iii) Any two other modules. - (iv) For the MSc, a project approved by the strand coordinator.

 DIPLOMA IN LEGAL PRACTICE

 The Regulations for the Diploma in Legal Practice are set out in the 'Faculty of Law and Financial Studies' section of the University Calendar.